bgkillas/kalc/README.md

 - Type "f...=null" to delete a function or variable
 - Type "{x,y,z...}" to define a cartesian vector
 - Type "[radius,theta,phi]" to define a polar vector (same as car{vec})
+- Type "{vec}#" to graph a vector
+- Type "number#" to graph a complex number
 - Type "polar" to toggle polar output
 - Type "frac" to toggle fraction display
 - Type "debug" toggles displaying computation time in nanoseconds